 Burabay National Park takes its name from the lake and the town nearby.
-It is the epitome of wild nature: A mosaic of hills, steppes, forests and lakes that stretches out for 835 square kilometers.
+Wild nature, in a mosaic of hills, steppes, forests and lakes, stretches for 835 square kilometers.
 One of the best ways to enjoy this wild nature is on horse back, while there is also a diverse abundance of flora and fauna.